aino/ainojs-finger/README.md

 Events:

 - change - triggers if a change has been detected frame.
 Event object: *value* and *position*
+- page - triggers if a page change will happen, before the animation is complete.
+Event object: *index*
 - complete - triggers when animation is complete.
 Event object: *index*
 - tap - triggers when a tap is detected.
 Event object: *target*
 - dbltap - triggers when a doubbletap is detected.
 Event object: *target*